Gaurang-1402/NYC-Pedestrian-Counting/esp32/NYC_pedestrian_counter/main/README.md

 ![Copy device EUI](images/copy_dev_eui.png)

-For each of AppEUI, DevEUI and AppKey, copy the hexadecimal value by clicking the copy icon after the value and paste it into `main.cpp` to replace the question marks in the below line:
+For each of AppEUI, DevEUI and AppKey, copy the hexadecimal value by clicking the copy icon after the value and paste it into `config_template.h` to replace the question marks in the below line:

 ```cpp
 // AppEUI (sometimes called JoinEUI)